Code-Institute-Submissions/b1ndark-project1/README.md

     - Initially fixed it by using z-index, but as it was bad practice I found a way around it and removed the z-index.
 - Discovered that there was a bug with smaller screens where the Home button on the nav bar would go under the under the Sign Up button.
     - Reduced the letter-spacing to 1px.
-- Issue with scroll bar on horizontal
+- Issue with scroll bar on horizontal.
-    - fixed it by reducing px on the images width from 375px to 360px
+    - fixed it by reducing px on the images width from 375px to 360px.
-- The footer on the home page was showing in front of Algarve info
+- The footer on the home page was showing in front of Algarve info.
-    - fixed it by putting the Algarve info inside of DIVs
+    - fixed it by putting the Algarve info inside of DIVs.
 <br>

 [Back to the top](#algarve)